0xDBFB7/ionprinter/documents/log/construction.md

 <hr>

-Set up OpenCL with a basic stencil kernel to test some stuff.
+Set up OpenCL with a basic stencil kernel to test some stuff.  <http://simpleopencl.blogspot.com/2013/06/tutorial-simple-start-with-opencl-and-c.html>

-Just hit 2733750000 stencils per second (3 cycles)
+Just hit 2733750000 stencils per second (3 cycles).

+Unreal.

 I'm really, really happy.

+Two showerthoughts:

-Two showerthoughts: distant blocks that don't contain particles needn't be recomputed every cycle.
+1. distant blocks that don't contain particles needn't be recomputed every cycle.
 This should massively accelerate the startup heat-transfer phase.

+2. Previous iterations will be well-preconditioned for future iterations.

+Using float over double tripled the speed yet again.

+May want to drop $300 on a second dedicated compute GPU, as the visualizer and desktop may interfere.